EEP - Execution Evidence Platform

 Requirement-led evaluation remains relevant

 Where organisations have formal or semi-formal requirements, the practical question is how far the current solution covers them, where configuration or adaptation may help, and where boundaries remain.
-That discussion can sit behind Contact or specific use-case paths.
+That discussion can happen to understand specific use-case paths.
+Contact us.